ocaml/dune/doc/concepts/package-spec.rst

 ------------------

 When packages need additional resources outside their binary, their location could be hard to find.
-Moreover some packages could add resources to another package, for example in the case of plugins.
-These location are called sites in Dune.
+Moreover, some packages could add resources to another package, e.g., in the case of plugins.
+These locations are called sites in Dune.
 One package can define them.
 During execution, one site corresponds to a list of directories.
 They are like layers, and the first directories have a higher priority.
 Examples and precisions are available at :ref:`sites`.